Seals are one of the most adorable sea creatures. With their puppy-like features and behaviors, they are rightfully named "sea dogs."

 Seals are semi-aquatic marine mammals that inhabit a wide range of habitats.
 They adapt to life in both saltwater and freshwater environments.
 Seals reside in oceans, seas, lakes, rivers, and coastal areas.

-Seals prefer colder climates and commonly inhabit polar regions like the Arctic and Antarctica.
-These seals (like the Earless Seals) develop thick fat and dense fur layers to withstand freezing temperatures.
+Nearly all seal species prefer colder climates and commonly inhabit polar regions like the Arctic and Antarctica.
+These seals (like the Earless Seals) develop thick fat and dense fur layers to withstand freezing temperatures of the arctic land or sea ice.

-Other seal species inhabit temperate regions, including coastal areas along the shores of continents and islands.
+However, other seal species live in temperate regions, including coastal areas along the shores of continents and islands.
 They often use rocky coastlines, sandy beaches, or ice floes for resting, breeding, and giving birth to their young.

 While most of these cute creatures reside in marine environments, one species thrives in a freshwater habitat.
 The Baikal Seal (Pusa sibirica) is the only seal species that exclusively inhabit freshwater environments.
 This earless seal is endemic to Lake Baikal in Siberia, Russia (hence the name).